Sheeptown

 Sheeptown is a small village and townland in County Down, Northern Ireland.
 It lies to the northeast of Newry, on the old road between Newry and Rathfriland.
+It is part of the Newry Rural Electoral Division, within the civil parish of Newry (Down portion), and the barony of the Lordship of Newry.
+The townland covers approximately 2.38 km² (or 588 acres).
 Historically, the townland (or part of it) was called Athcruthain.
 In the 2001 Census it had a population of 204 people.
 It is part of the Newry and Mourne District Council area.